TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cavern-of-stars.md

 door.

 > His room is full of books and scrolls stacked neatly or on large
 > shelves.
-A map of Renaura is on one of the walls.
+A map of Denaura is on one of the walls.
 A simple bed is in
 > one corner, a large desk in another.
 A fireplace and a small armchair
 > closer to the entrance.
 >
 > A human sits quietly at the desk, you recognise him as Faurin, the
-> ghost that you once fought in the Tomb of the Lost Renhari.
+> ghost that you once fought in the Tomb of the Lost Denhari.
 Though
 > still gaunt and sad, his hair is thicker and his eyes are no longer
 > bloodshot.